 Will multipurpose compost work for indoor plants?

-The compost might have a few things added to make it a bit more suitable for house plants but most of that will just be marketing fluff.
+Houseplant compost might have a few things added to make it a bit more suitable for house plants but most of that will just be marketing fluff.
 At the end of the day, most houseplant compost is just multipurpose compost, maybe with a few added ingredients.

 Making your own houseplant compost

-If you want to make your own houseplant compost then there are a few things you could add to multipurpose compost to make it perfect for use indoors.
+If you want to make your own houseplant compost, then there are a few things you could add to multipurpose compost to make it perfect for use indoors.

 Perlite is a volcanic rock that when added to compost helps it to drain water better and also increases the amount of oxygen in your soil.